 Reverend Hosea Easton (September 1, 1798 – July 6, 1837) Intellectual and Activist

 The Eastons were one of New England’s most notable 19th century African American families.
 Their lineage can be traced back to the 1690s.
-They took their surname from Nicholas Easton, a slaveholder and founder of Providence, Rhode Island, and were emancipated by his relatives who had joined the Quaker faith.
+They took their surname from Nicholas Easton, a slaveholder and a founder of Newport, Rhode Island, and were emancipated by his relatives who were active in the Quaker faith.
 Caesar Easton became a landowner who fought off a series of challenges by white men attempting to claim the property as their own.
-His son James Easton moved the family to Eastern Massachusetts, and was active in the early movement for Black Freedom.
+His son James Easton moved the family to Eastern Massachusetts, and was active in the early movement for Black freedom.

 After their emancipation, the Eastons migrated to North Bridgewater (now Brockton) near a Wampanoag village in Massachusetts.
 James and Sarah Dunbar Easton were the parents of seven children, including Hosea Easton who was born in Middleborough on September 1, 1798.

 James, a veteran of the American Revolutionary War, possessed Native American heritage, He was a blacksmith and ironworker who sold industrial iron to big Boston construction projects.
 He opened an academic and trade school for black youth, which Hosea attended in 1816.
 Hosea married in the 1820’s to Louisa Matrick, became a minister and an effective abolitionist agitator.

 Hosea learned courage and activism when he was only thirteen years old.
 The Congregational church the Easton family attended built a “Negro porch,” as it was called, in the back of the church.
 All Black members of the congregation were to required to sit there during services.
 James and Sarah Easton refused.
 The family continued to sit on the main floor of the church until they were physically removed.